jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 ### 2020-02-23 Done Reading Circle 3 Strategy

 An idea for today would be to read "Circle 3 Strategy".
 That document is supposed to be about software development, not language design.
 At least, that is the new goal I have with that document.
 Some things in it are relevant for the Circle Docs.
 "Goal of the Language" is where it is part about the language design, not so much the software development.
-I might use/move this text to the Circle Docs project docs.
+I might use/move this text to the Circle Planning Docs.
 Was at "More Tips" processing things.

-At what point am I going to be more rigorous in splitting off the Circle Docs project docs from the rest?
+At what point am I going to be more rigorous in splitting off the Circle Planning Docs from the rest?
 Not yet, I think.
-It's still a mash up of both in the project docs I am reading now.
+It's still a mash up of both in the planning docs I am reading now.

 ### 2020-02-20 Done